xhochy/node-tomahk/README.md

 node-tomahk
 ===========

-Node.JS binding to interact with toma.hk
+Bindings for node.js to interact and using the [toma.hk](http://toma.hk) website.

 ## Create a playlist